AMWA-TV/is-device-configuration/docs/Backup & restore.md

 # Backup & restore

 Supporting backup & restore is a key feature of IS-14.
-In addition to supporting full back and full restore to the same device, IS-14 enables partial backup and partial restore to the same device or a different device.
 To discuss the various possible combinations of backup and restore, this section utilizes terms explained in the [Definitions](#definitions) section.

 The [Configuration API](https://specs.amwa.tv/is-14/branches/v1.0-dev/APIs/ConfigurationAPI.html) defines a `bulkProperties` endpoint which allows: